mame82/duck2spark/README.rst

 * `Arduino IDE`_ to compile and upload the generated Sketch to DigiSpark
 * Arduino IDE has to be configured to program a DigiSpark, following this guide_
 * One, two or many DigiSparks ;-)
-* DuckEncoder_ to generate a raw payload from DuckyScript
+* DuckEncoder_ to generate a raw payload from DuckyScript, if you want to stay away from Java use `my python port of DuckEncoder <https://github.com/mame82/duckencoder.py>`_
 * Python 2 installation

 .. _Arduino IDE: https://www.arduino.cc/en/main/software